7 Most Difficult Languages to Learn in the World

 Korean is spoken by roughly 75 million people, mainly in South and North Korea.

-Unlike Japanese and Chinese characters, Korean alphabets (Hangul) are ridiculous straightforward.
+Unlike Japanese and Chinese characters, the Korean alphabet (Hangul) is straightforward.

 You can start sounding out words and sentences pretty quickly.
 Despite easy characters to read, Korean is one of the most difficult languages to study.

-The Korean language is hard due to its contextual nature, where one sentence can be said in three different ways.
+The Korean language is difficult to understand due to its context, where one sentence can be said in three different ways.

 The verbs and syntax can also be conjugated in hundreds of ways, depending on intensity, age, seniority, and mood.
 Besides, the pronunciation is unique and hard-to-master rules.